aya-prover/aya-dev/note/early-changelog.md

 - The pattern matching errors now have variable names, instead of de Bruijn indices.
 - Aya now supports Spanish.
 In addition to `{? x ?}`, you can also use `{¿ x ?}`.
 - Inactive maintainers are removed from related files.
+- Aya is now bundled with Java 22.

 Minor new features & user-visible bug fixes: